-The Prayer Box: Using a shoe box or another similarly-sized box, create your own personal prayer box.
+Using a shoe box or another similarly-sized box, create your own personal prayer box.
 You may choose to cover your box with paper or decorate it in some way, or you can simply leave it plain.
-On small slips of paper, write issues about which you are concerned as a Faithful Citizen.
-You might choose some issues from Faithful Citizenship (e.g. death penalty, euthanasia, war, etc.).
+On small slips of paper, write issues about which you are concerned.
 Put the papers inside the box.
 During your prayer time each day, pick one or two slips of paper out of the box and pray for those impacted by injustices related to the issues, for policymakers, and for the ability to listen to how God might be calling you to respond.